dgzlopes/testing-with-grafana-cloud/README.md

 make studio-update-repo
 ```

+Only generators, recordings and data files will be synced.

-> These sync commands are non-destructive.
-They only add or update files.
+The commands are non-destructive, meaning they will only add or update files, never delete them.